 - Likewise, any kind of dashes to separates title parts (however, hyphens to link words is fine)

-- Chemical formulas, like H2O, CH4, etc. (instead use their common or generic names)
+- Chemical formula, like H2O, CH4, etc. (instead use their common or generic names)

 - Semi-colons, as in “;” (the colon, however, is very useful to make two-part titles)

-- The taxonomic authority of species of plants, animals, fungi, etc. is not needed
+- The taxonomic hierarchy of species of plants, animals, fungi, etc. is not needed

 - Abbreviations (except for RNA, DNA which is standard now and widely known)